Provismet/VMC-MC/README.md

 ## Setup
 By default the mod will send data over `127.0.0.1:35940` (localhost, port 35940).
 After the first launch, a config file will be created under `config/vmc-mc.json`.
 If you wish to change the IP or port (for example, if you use multiple PCs to stream/record) then change the IP and port as necessary in this file.
 The changes will be read on the next launch.
+You may also change the port and IP via the mod's setting menu (available only if you have Mod Menu and Cloth Config).

 ## Default Tracking
 Almost all blendshapes sent by VMC-MC are bound to the range of 0 - 1.
 Some blendshapes are also boolean, only outputting 0 or 1, with no in-between.